-Medication & Hair Loss Treatments at Top Trichology Clinics in Dorset
+Medication & Hair Loss Treatments at Top Trichology Clinic in Dorset

-Simone Thomas top hair loss clinics and hairdressers in Bournemouth & Sandbanks see men and women who are suffering hair loss every day.
+Simone Thomas top hair loss clinic and hairdressers in Bournemouth sees men and women who are suffering hair loss every day.
 Through our detailed hair loss consultations, we try and uncover the reasons for hair loss.
 By finding these triggers, we can develop the best ways to counteract or disguise your hair loss with hair loss treatments.

 Expert Advice and Treatment of Hair Loss